 Springtime is in full bloom in Reno Tahoe, with the snowy mountain peaks providing the perfect backdrop to a sunny day.
 Whether you’re enjoying the fresh air or taking a dip in the cool waters at the lake, Reno Tahoe is the perfect spring getaway.
 And with so much to do in close proximity, you can make just two days feel like a week’s worth of memories!
 Where else can you ski in the morning and golf in the afternoon?
 Or maybe you’d rather hike to the top of a mountain peak and then cool off in the waters of Lake Tahoe.
 No matter what you desire for your ultimate day of adventure, Reno Tahoe has it all.

 A generous snowpack means you can still head to the snow-covered mountains of Lake Tahoe for a day of thrills.
 Ski resorts across the area offer a variety of activities, including snowboarding and skiing, cross-country trail exploration or fireside relaxation.
-Kick off the weekend and celebrate spring with Five Dollar Fridays at Squaw Valley through the month of June.
-That’s right, a full day’s lift ticket for only five bucks!
+Kick-off the season with the Spring Ticket Trio at Squaw Valley.
+This trio brings flexible one day lift tickets for all ages to enjoy and they’re good for any three days!
+Treat yourself with the tickets or give them away as gifts for friends and family to enjoy.
 And best of all – Tahoe’s snow-clad mountains are within an hour’s drive of the city to maximize your stay.

-Home to more than 50 golf courses for any skill level, you can play the best game of your life in Reno Tahoe.
+Home to more than 30 golf courses for any skill level, you can play the best game of your life in Reno Tahoe.
 Reno is home to Montreux Golf Club, host of the Barracuda Championship, as well as ArrowCreek and Red Hawk courses.
-Head to Lake Tahoe for dozens of courses, including Edgewood Tahoe, ranked as a Top 25 U.S. public golf course by Golf Digest.
+Head to Lake Tahoe for dozens of courses, including Edgewood Tahoe, ranked as one of “America’s Top Golf Courses,” by Golf Digest.
 Golf fans can also spectate professional and high-profile championships, such as the Barracuda Championship and the annual American Century Celebrity Golf Tournament.
 Grab your clubs and hit the greens!

 Not sure how to pack?
 See our Spring Packing Guide and start planning your trip to Reno Tahoe today!